Marclie/SuaveStateScanner/README.md

 - Try shuffling the order of energy eigenvalues for each state along each point sampled from electronic structure calculations or other types of calculations.
 This can sometimes improve performance on data processed by SuaveStateScanner as input, where parameters from the initial configuration prevents states from being swapped.
 To do this, simply set the `doShuffle` parameter to True in the config file.

 - Consider sorting the states in batches with different bounds for the points `pntBounds`, states `stateBounds`, and energies (`eBounds` and/or `eWidth`).
 This can help to identify the correct order of states for each batch, which can then be used to sort the entire data set.
+  - For example, if you have a data set with 1000 points, you can sort the first 100 points with `pntBounds=[0, 99]` and then sort the next 100 points with `pntBounds=[100, 199]` and so on.
+This will help to identify the correct order of states for each batch, which can then be used to sort the entire data set.
+  - If using the `interactive` mode, you can use the `pntBounds` slider to set a custom range of points at each step of the algorithm.
+Similarly, you can use the `stateBounds` slider to set a custom range of states at each step of the algorithm.

 - For problematic points that cause the script to fail, you can try to manually reorder the states at that point.
 This can be done by editing the input file and changing the order of the states at that point.
 The script will then use this new order as the starting point for its reordering procedure.